esmevane/manifestation/README.md

 * Create 'manifest' executable script to go with gem
 * Unite root_path invocation in generator class
 * Attempt to decouple generator and place that responsibility in base class
+* Gracefully fail to build on no output file?
+Or default file?

 ## Todos after first stable, before release